Strings of Mercy creates a healing environment for hospital and hospice patients and healthcare workers through Live Therapeutic Music

 Yes, there are medications for all of these symptoms, but sometimes medicine is just not enough.
 That's where Live Therapeutic Music (LTM) comes in as a complementary, clinical intervention.

-When played at the bedside by a Certified Music Practitioner, LTM often helps patients relax, rest and stabilize.
+When played at the bedside by a Certified Music Practitioner, LTM often helps patients relax, rest and stabilize by lowering respiration rate, heart rate, and blood pressure.
 In fact, many of our patients fall asleep during LTM sessions, and we’re okay with that.

 Because we’re changing the way we care for the suffering